Dr. Hamid Ghandehari

 Research Associate Professor, Pediatrics

 Dr. Yellepeddi’s research interests include the development of nanotechnology-based age-appropriate pediatric formulations and model informed pediatric drug development.
 He is currently working on research projects involving dendrimer-based oral formulation for the postnatal therapy of cerebral palsy, development of a nasal formulation for the treatment of pediatric migraine, and development of an oral mucoadhesive formulation for the treatment of pediatric sialorrhea.
 His future research projects include Physiologically Based Pharmacokinetic (PBPK) modeling in pediatrics, development of micro-, and nanofluidic in vitro models simulating microenvironments of various pediatric organs in normal and disease conditions.
 In addition, he is also interested in the pharmacokinetics of nanotechnology-based therapeutics for the treatment of various disease conditions in pediatric and adult populations.

 Dr. Paris Jafari

-Research Assistant Professor, Utah Center for Nanomedicine, Pharmaceutics & Pharmaceutical Chemistry
+Research Assistant Professor, Utah Center for Nanomedicine, Molecular Pharmaceutics

 Developing smart, bioresponsive biomaterials is the main focus of the research projects being developed by Dr. Paris Jafari.
 She is interested in the design, evaluation, and application of the next generation bioresponsive matrices for cell therapy and tissue regeneration.
 Self-assembly behavior of recombinant protein polymers, along with the possibility to control their biological and biomechanical properties make them ideal biomolecules for tissue engineering applications.
 Dr. Jafari is interested in translating these characteristics into smart bioinks for biofabrication of tissues through 3D and 4D bioprinting.